 The strength of this method is that it is specific, reproducible, and regulator-approved.
 It was designed precisely for the job at hand and avoids many of the pitfalls that plague the other techniques.

 The downside is that it takes longer, is more expensive to carry out, and typically produces lower numbers than TOC or titration.
 That may not look as glamorous on a label, but it is far more meaningful.
+This is also why understanding how to read a Shilajit lab report matters.
+A laboratory certificate is only as useful as your ability to interpret the methods behind the numbers.
 When you see a fulvic acid percentage based on ISO 19822, you can trust that the number reflects reality, not marketing spin.

 Verdict: The most credible and trustworthy method available.
 If transparency and accuracy matter, this is the benchmark.